temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 To start a Workflow Execution, you connect to the Temporal Cluster, specify the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue) the Workflow should use, and start the Workflow with the input parameters it expects.
 In a real application, you may invoke this code when someone submits a form, presses a button, or visits a certain URL.
 In this tutorial, you'll create a small command-line program that starts the Workflow Execution.

-The Task Queue is where Temporal Workflows look for Workflows and Activities to execute.
+The Task Queue is where Temporal Workers look for Workflows and Activities to execute.
 You define Task Queues by assigning a name as a string.
 You'll use this Task Queue name when you start a Workflow Execution, and you'll use it again when you define your Workers.
 To ensure your Task Queue names are consistent, place the Task Queue name in a variable you can share across your project.
 In this project, you'll find the Task Queue name defined in a shared location.
 In this application you'll find the Task Queue defined in the `shared.go` file:

 <!--SNIPSTART money-transfer-project-template-go-shared-task-queue-->
 <!--SNIPEND-->